brennanbrown/WatermelonClub/_campus_organizing/roles.md

 ## 🤝 Outreach Coordinator

+**Responsibilities:**
+- Build coalitions with other student groups
+- Maintain relationships with faculty allies
+- Coordinate co-sponsorships
-Build coalitions with other student groups, maintain relationships with faculty allies, coordinate co-sponsorships, represent the group at other organizations' events, recruit new members.
+- Represent the group at other organizations' events
+- Recruit new members

 **Time:** 5-8 hours/week